Bullseye198/DiscoverMars/README.md

 To do:
 - [ ] Work on the UI
+- [ ] Add Image Swiping in Image Detail Fragment
 - [ ] Abstract more by putting fragment switching logic into viewmodel

 In Progress:
 - [ ] RxJava implementation
+- [ ] Filter out cameras which are not used on a selected date

 Done: